fpujol/go_proxy_tcp_client/README.md

 ## How to check it

-You need to have something listening on port 80 like a nginx or something like so when you visit a page with your navigator on http://localhost:8080 you should be forwarded to http://localhost:80.
+You need to have something listening on port 80 like a nginx or something like that, so when you visit a page with your navigator on http://localhost:8080 you should be forwarded to http://localhost:80.
-Your localhost:80 represent the site locked by the firewall.
+Your localhost:80 represents the site locked by the firewall.